ERC520/Accretive-Tokens/README.md

 <img src="https://github.com/user-attachments/assets/b8e002ae-23e6-4dd5-ae8c-8d133e9f95d9" width="500">

 ERC-520 introduces **Accretive Tokens**, an **experimental and innovative asset class** that combines **ERC-721 NFTs with an ERC-20 valuation token**.
-Unlike traditional NFTs that rely on speculation, Accretive Tokens **accrue value over time** through a structured appreciation model.
+Unlike traditional NFTs, Accretive Tokens **accrue value over time** through a structured appreciation model.
+Just like diamonds in the real world, Accretive Tokens represent a store of value in crypto, with intrinsic worth that grows over time.

 Each ERC-721 NFT represents a unique digital collectible, while the ERC-20 valuation token provides **liquidity and measurable worth**.
 This dual-token mechanism ensures that **Accretive Tokens are not just collectibles but evolving financial assets**, pioneering a **new paradigm for NFTs with real, sustainable value growth**.